|Haunter||Ghost/Poison||Interior||5 (3F-4F), 10 (5F), 20 (6F)|

 From the stairs, follow the upper path first.
 Along the very top, there’s a possessed trainer looking around for a victim, er, fight.
 You can avoid her if you time it right.
 Past her, there’s an Awakening and, at the far end, a hidden Star Piece.

 This Gastly has Night Shade to deal 25 damage and Sucker Punch, which goes first if your Pokémon is using an attack move.
 It also has Will-O-Wisp to inflict a Burn and Toxic to cause severe poison.
 To avoid these ailments, hit it hard and fast with super-effective moves.
-Offence is the best defence!
+Offense is the best defense!

 Return towards the stairs and go along the lower path next, past your rival.
 Near the bottom, there’s a Channeler who will alternate between looking left and down.
 Should you choose, you can skip past her when she’s looking the other way.
 Either way, go up from her left.